nymtech/docs/content/build-peapps/_index.md

 1. application specific logic (which you write in whatever language makes sense: Python, Go, C#, Java, JavaScript, Haskell, etc) in yellow
 2. Nym client code in blue

-Peaps have a stable, potentially long-lasting relationship to a node type known as a gateway.
+Peaps have a stable, potentially long-lasting relation to a Nym node type known as a gateway.

 Gateways serve a few different functions:

-a) they act as an end-to-end encrypted message store in case your peap goes offline.
+* they act as an end-to-end encrypted message store in case your peap goes offline.
-b) they do IPv6 translation for IPv4 Peaps
+* they do IPv6 translation for IPv4 Peaps
-c) they send encrypted surb-acks for potentially offline recipients, to ensure reliable message delivery
+* they send encrypted surb-acks for potentially offline recipients, to ensure reliable message delivery
-d) they offer a stable addressing location for a peap, although the IP may change frequently
+* they offer a stable addressing location for a peap, although the IP may change frequently

 ### Nym addresses